AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-acct-admin/tips-tricks-and-troubleshooting/faq-wp-us-to-emea-mig.md

 ## How long will it take to migrate my account?

 For a small period of time, up to two hours, your account will not be accessible while we migrate it to its new location on the EMEA data center.
-You can find details about the timing of the migration on our [[!DNL Workfront] Status site](http://status.workfront.com/).&nbsp;
+You can find details about the timing of the migration on our [[!DNL Workfront] Status site](http://status.workfront.com/).

 After the account migration has completed, we will start moving all your files from our US data center to the EMEA data center.
-While the files are being moved, they will still be accessible on the US data center.&nbsp;This process will take place in the background and will not impact you and your users.
+While the files are being moved, they will still be accessible on the US data center.
+This process will take place in the background and will not impact you and your users.

-After the migration is complete, you and your users will be able to access files and proofs only from the EMEA data center.&nbsp;
+After the migration is complete, you and your users will be able to access files and proofs only from the EMEA data center.

-## What will happen to the URL I use to access [!DNL Workfront] Proof?
+## What will happen to the URL I use to access [!DNL Workfront Proof]?

 This URL will remain unchanged.
 You will be able to access the [!DNL Workfront] system exactly the way you have done so in the past.